alexthegoodman/reeviewr-prisma/README.md

 - `yarn prisma:apply`
 - `yarn build:graphql`
 - `yarn seed`
-- install audiowaveform on your machine
+- install `audiowaveform` on your machine
 - Run `yarn dev`
 - `yarn build:graphql` (to generate client-side types)
 - Wait for all the bundles to finshing bundling
-- Visit `http://localhost:4000/` to verify that the Prisma / GraphQL Playground is functioning
+- Visit `http://localhost:3000/graphql` to verify that the Prisma / GraphiQL is functioning
 - Open `http://localhost:3000/` in your browser to verify the web app is functioning

-`nexus dev`
+`nexus dev` ?

 ### Relevant Directories